kyleoettle/blog/blog/2025-08-08-ai-agent-console-app.md

 In the link I shared, I spent a few short hours spinning up a basic (and I mean really basic) Agent in Python that can perform a code review.
 But the results were pretty encouraging!

-## Building the Agent: With the same freedom when building a console app - fast and furious!
+## Building the Agent: With the same freedom as building a console app - fast and furious!

 ### The Architecture

 ![child-in-parent](/img/blog-images/ai-agent-console-app/agent-flow.svg)
-I tried to keep it simple and organic `//kyle did you just say "organic"? this isn't a tomato.` and let the agent evolve to fit my needs, no real pre-planning (just like my console apps)
+I tried to keep it simple and organic `//kyle did you just say "organic"? this isn't a tomato` and let the agent evolve to fit my needs, no real pre-planning (just like my console apps)

-I know with AI Agents that having multiple agents focus on smaller sub tasks typically outperforms a single agent trying to do everything.
+I know with AI Agents that having multiple agents focus on smaller sub tasks outperforms a single agent trying to do everything.

 **⭐ Multi-Agent Review System (async tasks in my console app)**
 I ended up with three different agents so that they could focus on their specific tasks: